 It’s important to understand that most cases of tinnitus cannot be cured, only managed.
 Due to this, a medical professional such as an audiologist should help you develop an informed approach to manage it.

 Below are some of the common strategies you can use to help manage the impact of your tinnitus.

 Tips for Managing Tinnitus

 Stress is known to aggravate tinnitus.
-Relaxation techniques, such as listening to soothing music, yoga, and meditation, can help.
+It is recommended to try relaxation techniques, such as listening to soothing sounds, yoga, and meditation, can help.

-Auditory habituation therapy is available through some audiology clinics.
-It attempts to get the brain so accustomed to a neutral sound that mixes with the tinnitus that it no longer pays attention to it.
-If the brain becomes accustomed to the sound generated externally, then it may learn to ignore the tinnitus itself.
-Habituation therapies usually combine sound therapy with counselling.
+Auditory habituation therapy aims to get the brain so used to a neutral sound that it mixes with the tinnitus and no longer pays attention to it.
+If the brain becomes accustomed to the sound - it may learn to ignore the tinnitus completely.

 Some devices combine amplification and producing sound (combination aids).